baudelaine/ocp-esx/Install-Cloud-Pak-for-Data.md

 oc adm policy add-role-to-user cpd-admin-role $PROJECT_ADMIN --role-namespace=$PROJECT -n $PROJECT
 ```

-### Install Cloud Pak for Data on a Red Hat OpenShift cluster
+### Install Cloud Pak for Data on a Redhat OpenShift cluster

 > :warning: To avoid network failure, launch installation on locale console or in a screen